joeldalley/php-SimpleDocumenter/README.md

 Why SimpleDocumenter?
 =====================

-<b>Small and Simple</b>
+<b>Absolute Portability</b>

-SimpleDocumenter is a single file with no dependencies, and as of this writing is under 400 source lines of code.
+SimpleDocumenter is a single file with no dependencies, and is only 377 lines long.<br/>
+As such, portability is absolute, since a local copy of SimpleDocumenter can be gotten via HTTP GET.
+Or, if your environment is firewalled and HTTP isn't allowed, you can copy & paste the source code into a local file.

 <b>Callback Filtering</b>
 ```php